Half An Hour From Paris

 CHATELET METRO

 Half An Hour From ParisImpressive 14C castle and donjon in Bois de Vincennes, medieval royal residence and seat of government.
-Good-value traditional brasserie for lunch.
-Optional 3 km walk through the park past the Lac des Minimes to the little-known Jardin Tropical containing abandoned pavilions from the 1907 Exposition Coloniale, returning from Nogent sur Marne station.
+Good-value traditional brasserie nearby.
+Optional 3 km walk through Bois past Lac des Minimes to the little-known Jardin Tropical containing abandoned pavilions from the 1907 Exposition Coloniale, returning from Nogent-sur-Marne station.

 17 minutes by métro

-Half An Hour From ParisBus ride and short walk to a landscaped ‘English’ park within the Bois de Boulogne with tea room, lakes, grottoes, waterfalls, peacocks, roses, wild flowers and exceptional iris garden.
+Half An Hour From ParisTen-minute bus ride and short walk to landscaped ‘English’ park within the Bois de Boulogne with café, lakes, grottoes, waterfalls, peacocks, roses, wild flowers and exceptional iris garden.

 Half An Hour From ParisBus ride and short walk to 17C Château de Malmaison, home of Josephine and Napoleon.
 Lunch in nearby brasserie with garden and return by bus to La Défense.
-Optional 10-minute bus ride to Moroccan restaurant at Bougival.
-Return by bus to Nanterre Préfecture station or optional 3½ km walk along the Seine to Rueil-Malmaison station.
+Optional 1½ km walk through park to church in Rueil where Josephine is buried and lunch in traditional brasserie, returning to La Défense by bus.
+Optional continuation by bus to Bougival for 3 km walk along the Seine past Georges Bizet’s house to Rueil-Malmaison station.

 25 minutes by bus